dig Command in Linux: DNS Lookup

 ;; MSG SIZE rcvd: 70

 Dig allows you to perform any valid DNS query by appending the record type to the end of the query.
-In the following section, we will show you examples of how to search for the most common records, such as A (the IP address), CNAME (canonical name), TXT (text record), MX (mail exchanger), and NS (name servers).
+In the following sections, we will show you examples of how to search for the most common records, such as A, AAAA, CNAME, TXT, MX, and NS.

 To get a list of all the address(es) for a domain name, use the a option: